PHOTOTHERAPY WORKSHOPS - GENERAL INFORMATION.

 Please note:- Access to a one-hour photo processors is required to

-process and print the photographs produced in this workshop.
+process and print a selection from the photographs produced in this workshop.

 I also offer themed workshops - for example on overcoming creative